1. PREreview Open Reviewers

 During the 14-week cohort-based component of the program, RTs engage in community calls, peer-to-peer support chats, and one-to-one RTs/RMs calls.
 The curriculum focuses on the critical evaluation of emerging scientific literature, strategies to write constructive reviews, understanding how systems of oppression manifest within the scientific enterprise, and helping mentees recognize and challenge their own internal biases that may influence their ability to remain objective when reviewing (Figure 3).
 In addition, we provide opportunities for peer-to-peer support, and mentorship and leadership training for those who wish to be mentors in future cohorts, an effort that will help make the program grow in its impact and reach.

-During the 8-month self-guided component of the program, ARTs have access to training materials developed for the cohort-based component in the form of recorded videos, documents, and other resources that they can consume at their own pace.
+During the 8-month self-guided component of the program (Figure 4), ARTs have access to training materials developed for the cohort-based component in the form of recorded videos, documents, and other resources that they can consume at their own pace.
 ARTs are paired with ARs and meet for 30-60 minute calls once a month.
 With the support and guidance of their mentors ARs, ARTs complete and publish 4 preprint reviews on PREreview.org.
 Prior to their first one-to-one call, ARs watch our recorded Mentor Thought Exercise video to encourage the development of a supportive, nurturing, and safe space for ARTs to develop their peer reviewing skills.

 A note about our pilot

 The PREreview Open Reviewers pilot launched in October 2020 with the cohort-based component of the program.
 Applications to join stage 1, 2, 3 were open for 2 weeks in September 2020 and shared with a limited number of people in our network.
 We received a total of 51 ECRs applications!
 For our pilot, we selected 10 applicants to enter stage 1, 8 applicants to enter stage 2 and 3, and identified 9 journal editors to enter stage 4.
 We hope to expand the number of ECRs in future cohorts as a number of non-selected applicants expressed a high desire to participate, demonstrating the need for such a program within the scientific community.
 Half of the selected applicants self-identified as underrepresented minorities (see below for what we mean by that).
 Stage 4 RMs are experienced journal editors who support our mission and are volunteering their time to train stage 1 RTs.
+Read more about our pilot participants here.

 Our long-term goal with this program is to help address racial and global underrepresentation in peer review.
 Due to time zone and staff constraints, our pilot program mainly accommodates U.S. and European applicants and uses the National Science Foundation’s definition of underrepresented racial minorities in science, which includes Black/African Americans, LatinX, Indigenous/First Peoples/American Indians & Alaskan Natives.
 Thus, the designation of underrepresented minorities is defined using U.S. statistics rather than global statistics.
 In upcoming years, as funding and support for this project hopefully increase, we aim to expand our definition of underrepresented minorities in research to become more globally inclusive and accessible.